 Year 5 students will participate in a hands-on workshop investigating the properties of light.
 Students will learn about how light is reflected, refracted and absorbed by different materials; experiment with mirrors to direct beams of light; observe the effects of different coloured light on the appearance of an object; and be surprised by optical illusions.

-Workshops are facilitated by a professional science educator with over 10 years of experience.
+Workshops are facilitated by a professional science educator.

 For more information about our Year 5 Physical Sciences program, please contact us.